jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 ***
 ### Poster Session

 In addition to oral presentations, the 2nd iLoc workshop invites contributions to our poster session.
-All poster presentors will be provided **physical poster boards**, but they are responsible for their own printing work.
+All poster presenters will be provided **physical poster boards**, but they are responsible for their own printing work.
 Workshop paper authors are also encouraged to participate in the poster session.

 More information on the poster session will be made available soon.